Slip-and-Fall Injuries at a Hotel

-If you have been involved in a slip and fall accident at a Holiday Inn, they may be responsible, and you could be entitled to compensation.
+If you have been involved in a slip and fall accident, they may be responsible, and you could be entitled to compensation.

 - Ripped and torn carpet or damaged floors in the guest rooms, hallways, lobby, vending areas, laundry areas, pool, restaurant and other public areas in the hotel